vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

 > **NOTE:** User impersonation protection is not effective when there is a history of email communication between the sender and recipient.
 Detection of an impersonation attempt is only possible in cases where there is no prior email interaction between the sender and recipient.

 ### How it works
-User impersonation is the combination of the user’s display name and email address.
+User impersonation involves using a combination of the user’s display name and email address to make the email appear similar to that of a legitimate or trusted sender.
 For example, your CEO `Shaggy Rogers <shaggy@contoso.com>` could be impersonated as Shaggy Rogers, but with a completely different email address, such as `Shaggy Rogers <shaggy.rogers@fabrikam.com>`.
-Even though SPF, DKIM and DMARC will pass for the fabrikam.com domain, the email will be flagged as protection policy category UIMP (user impersonation) in the `X-Forefront-Antispam-Report` message header.
+Even though SPF, DKIM and DMARC will pass for the `fabrikam.com` domain, the email will be flagged as protection policy category `UIMP` (user impersonation) in the `X-Forefront-Antispam-Report` message header.

 ### Domain impersonation protection
 ### What you can protect:
 Domain impersonation protection helps secure both your organization’s domains (accepted domains) and external domains, such as vendor domains, from impersonation attempts.

 ### How it works
-Domain impersonation prevents the sender’s email domain from appearing in a message that looks like a real email domain.
+Domain impersonation occurs when the sender's domain is manipulated to resemble the legitimate domain.
 For example, `contoso.com` could be impersonated as `c0ntoso.com` or `contoso.co`.
 Even though SPF, DKIM and DMARC will pass for the domain `c0ntoso.com` or `contoso.co`, the email will be labeled with Protection Policy Category `DIMP` (domain impersonation) in the `X-Forefront-Antispam-Report` message header.

 ### Impersonation insight
 You can use Impersonation insight in the [Microsoft Defender Portal](https://security.microsoft.com/impersonationinsight) to quickly identify messages from impersonated senders or sender domains that are included in impersonation protection in anti-phishing policies.